iretes/GEO-classification/README.md

 ### Feature importances

-Run the script `feature_importances.py` to save the features ranked by importance in csv files (one for each classifier).
+Run the script `feature_importances.py` to save the features ranked by importance in `.csv` files (one for each classifier).
 ```
 python feature_importances.py [-h] --dataset DATASET
                     --rac-params RAC_PARAMS --svm-params SVM_PARAMS